apache/skywalking-website/content/blog/2024-010-15-introduce-r3-to-recognition-restful-url/index.md

 ## Background

-In modern applications, services are typically provided through RESTFul HTTP URLs.
+In modern applications, services are typically provided through RESTFul HTTP URIs.
-Using RESTFul HTTP URLs (as unique resource identifiers) offers high readability, making it easier for both clients and servers to understand.
+Using RESTFul HTTP URIs (as unique resource identifiers) offers high readability, making it easier for both clients and servers to understand.
 However, in the observability field, this approach poses several challenges:

 1. **A large number of endpoints (HTTP URI)**: Browsing through all externally provided endpoints becomes more difficult, making it hard to identify problematic endpoints.